 - To maximize access speed, we recommend that you select a region that is close to the geographic location of your users.

 - To enable connections over an internal network, make sure that the ApsaraDB for Redis instance is deployed in the same region as an Elastic Compute Service (ECS) instance.
-Otherwise, the instances can only communicate with each other over the Internet.
+Otherwise, the instances can communicate with each other only over the Internet.
 Connections over the Internet may degrade the service performance.

 - To enable connections over an internal network, make sure that the ApsaraDB for Redis instance is connected to the same type of network as an ECS instance or an ApsaraDB for RDS instance.

 - If only the VPC network type is used to enable connections, make sure that the ApsaraDB for Redis instance is connected to the same VPC as the ECS instance or ApsaraDB for RDS instance.